moj-analytical-services/rpackage_training/README.md

 To enable you to make changes to your project using R Studio you can make a copy of your repository in your personal R Studio workspace.
 Guidance to do this is available [here](https://user-guidance.services.alpha.mojanalytics.xyz/github/rstudio-git.html#step-1-navigate-to-your-platform-r-studio-and-make-a-copy-of-the-github-project-in-your-r-studio).
 As github.com has changed slightly since this guidance was made, the green button 'Clone or download' is now called 'Code'.

 The default branch of an R package GitHub repo should be reserved for working releases of the package.
 Always make your changes on a different branch then merge to the default branch for each release.
-For these exercises create a git branch called `0.0.1`.

 **Exercise 4:** Follow Step 1 of the guidance to make a copy of your project in R Studio.
+Create a git branch called `0.0.1` where you can make changes.

 ## 5. Initiate renv